ncusi/PatchScope/README.md

 This tool integrates four key components

-1. extracting patches from version control system or user-provided folders<br>
+1. extracting patches from a version control system or user-provided folders<br>
-   either as separate step with `diff-generate`, or integrated into annotation step (`diff-annotate`)
+   either as separate step with `diff-generate`, or integrated into the annotation step (`diff-annotate`)
 2. applying specified annotation rules for selected patches<br>
    using `diff-annotate`, which generates one JSON data file per patch
 3. generating configurable reports or summaries<br>